ntclark/PostScript/Readme.md

 # Software quality is my passion

+### Before I get into that, you may be looking for build instructions
+---
+<p "style=margin-left: 64px">All of my repositories need the [Common](https://github.com/ntclark/Common) repository and there you will find clear
+build instructions for all my Open Source projects.</p>
+---

 I became a PostScript guru back in 1985 or so, that is 40 years ago.
 My specific dive into the language was to write a TeX like markup language in a DEC Vax environment.